 One unique amenity at Copper Mountain is “The Woodward Copper Barn” an indoor training area with trampolines so kids and teens can safely learn tricks that they can take on to the hill.
 One program gives kids and teens half the day training indoors and half out on the mountain.

 If you are looking for a shorter ski trip or to learn to ski on a budget, Eldora Mountain outside of Boulder is a nice option.
-It’s only an hour from Denver and Eldora has lesson packages and the Woodward Mountain Park which offers the chance for action sports training (the same franchise as in Copper, but this one is outdoors).
+It’s only an hour from Denver, and Eldora has lesson packages and the Woodward Mountain Park, which offers the chance for action sports training (the same franchise as in Copper, but this one is outdoors).

-While it doesn’t have all of the activities and amenities of the big resorts, there are some including nordic skiing.
+While it doesn’t have all of the activities and amenities of the big resorts, there are some other options, including nordic skiing.
 And nearby Boulder has a fantastic dining scene and lots of accommodation choices.